scalettar/portal/notes.md

 ### Minor

-* Scalability: When making screen narrow (like on a phone), folders/icons are not completely centered.
+* Scaling: When making screen narrow (like on a phone), folders/icons are not completely centered.
 They are a little shifted to the right

 ### Major